econvaibhav/EU-Political-NER/README.md

 Input needs `mention` and, where available, `source_country`.
 Existing `NER` and `Country` columns also work.
 Output includes the name, party, actor country, scores, alternatives and review flags.
 Use a new output filename for each run.

 The default `review` mode keeps competing identities and leaves unresolved ties for checking. `--mode historical` follows the original matching decisions, including its tie and party-override behaviour.
-The differences are listed in [code changes](docs/code_changes.md).
 A new automatic run produces matching suggestions; it does not repeat the project's manual searches or final expert reviews.

 To prepare the original account-response workbook locally: